What Is a Ganglion Resection?

 May I continue to exercise after surgery?

 Depending on several factors, including the size and location of the wound, your doctor will advise you when it is safe to return to exercise.
-It is usually between two and six weeks after surgery.
+It is usually between 2 and 6 weeks after surgery.

 Can this surgery make me worse?

 This is possible but unlikely.
-Ganglion resection will result in a scar and there is a one in five chance of the ganglion coming back after the operation.
+Ganglion resection will result in a scar and there is a 1 in 5 chance of the ganglion coming back after the operation.

 Will my foot be pain-free after surgery?